vim-ctrlspace/vim-ctrlspace/README.md

 Besides the entering phase there is also a second state possible.
 That is the state of having a search query entered.
 The successfully entered query behaves just like a kind of sorting.
-In fact, it is a kind of sorting and filtering function.
+In fact, it is just a kind of sorting and filtering function.
 So it doesn't impact on other modes except it narrows the result set.

 It's worth to mention that in that mode the `Backspace` key removes the search query entirely.